helios-yamet/Fitness-Station/README.md

 .text-danger - Used as login button if use does not have an account or needs to login before completing checkout and login 'forgot password' text.

-.text-info - Used for review page back to shopping button(button previously text warning but blended into background).
+.text-info - Used for review page back to shopping button(button previously text warning but blended into background) and information notification to user.

 .text-warning - used as product card body, contact page backgrounds.

 The purpose for implementing these bootstrap styles are two-fold:

-1. Mimic the traffic light system, danger being danger(stop/alert), warning(information/wait) and success(go).
+1. Mimic the traffic light system, danger being danger(stop/alert), warning(information/wait) and success(go).(T
 2. Practical, allows for quicker development time without compromising UX.

 See bootstrap documentation for full range of colors - https://getbootstrap.com/docs/4.0/utilities/colors/